Have a Non-Compete Agreement Violation Attorney in Los Angeles Review Your Documents

 These kinds of contracts are not only complex, but can leave employees confused.
 There are many common restrictive covenants in business contracts that you should be aware of, including non-solicitation agreements, non-disclosure agreements, and more.
 Learn more about the common restrictive covenants in business contracts that many employers use.

 WHAT IS THE PURPOSE OF A NON-COMPETE AGREEMENT?

 From an employer’s point of view, a non-compete agreement is a form of protection that limits potential competition from those with an intimate understanding of how its business works and operates.
 While this is a completely justified reason for requiring a non-compete agreement, there are also restrictions that inhibit individuals from the right to make a living in the future.
 In many non-compete agreements, employees are prohibited from working for or starting a company in the same industry in future years.
 It is for this reason that many states outlaw non-compete agreements.
 California is one of those states.

 NON-COMPETE AGREEMENTS ILLEGAL IN LOS ANGELES AND CALIFORNIA

 While many states allow ‘reasonable’ non-compete agreements, California completely disallows them, no matter how well-intended they may be.
 If you have been fired for refusing to sign a non-compete agreement, you have been wrongfully terminated.
 Damages could include lost wages and punitive costs.
 It is also unlawful for a new employer to deny or fire you because an old employer claims you are restricted under a non-compete agreement.

 If your employment status has been negatively affected as a result of a non-compete agreement in California, you have the right to damages.
-Contact a lawyer as soon as possible to begin the process of regaining your legal rights.
+Contact a Los Angeles lawyer for non-compete agreements as soon as possible to begin the process of regaining your legal rights.